- After School Programs

 Coaching conversations between mentors and beginning teachers are oriented about the California Standards for the Teaching Profession which also are instrumental in tracking growth in a beginning teacher's practice over time.
 As beginning teachers progress through their two years of induction, they engage in an ongoing cycle of planning, teaching, assessing, and reflecting designed to instill a career-long habit of productive reflection and inquiry so that they will always strive to improve their practice in service of student learning and socio-emotional well-being.

-For more information, please contact Jessica Morales, Coordinator of Curriculum & Instruction.
+For more information, please contact Sarah Raskin, Coordinator of Curriculum & Instruction.

 Upon completing a credentialing program in the state of California, new teachers hold a Preliminary Teaching Credential.
 Education Code §44259(c)(2) requires teachers to complete an induction program that has been approved by the California Commission on Teacher Credentialing within a five-year period from the issuance of the Preliminary Teaching credential.
 Upon successful completion of the minimum two-year induction program, teachers earn a Clear Teaching Credential.